 → a detailed CV summarizing education, training, professional and artistic experiences and any publications

-Shared workspaces are made available to them at the ENSP and the Maison de la Recherche (MDR) in Aix-en-Provence.
-Finalised registrations are completed with the administrative services of the university (Isabelle Fine or Jeannine Pottiez-Ronceray in the education department, for registration fees and social security) then with the ENSP (Laurence Canaux).
+Shared workspaces are made available at the ENSP and at the Maison de la recherche (MDR) in Aix-en-Provence.
+Final inscriptions are made with the University administrative services (Madame Isabelle Fine or Madame Jeannine Pottiez-Ronceray in the educational services department for enrollment fees and social security) then with the ENSP (Laurence Canaux).

-A contribution to student and campus Life (CVCE) is paid only once, at either of the two partner institutions.
-The PhD student agrees to finalise their registrations before the end of September of the year of their admission.
+The contribution to student and campus life (CVCE) is paid only once, to either of the two partner institutions.
+Doctoral students agree to complete their enrollment with the two institutions according to the current academic calendar.